Sri Lankan style - Roasted curry powder

 Dry roasting all other spices

-The mill is full and ready
+The mill is full and ready to grind

-Ground all into a fine powder
+After grinding them into a fine powder

 Done!